-A distribution will be treated as paid to stockholders on December 31 of a particular calendar year if it is declared by the Fund in October, November or December of that year with a record date in such a month and is paid during January of the following year.
+A distribution will be treated as paid to stockholders on December 31 of a particular year if it is declared by the Fund in October, November or December of that year with a record date in such a month and is paid during January of the following year.
 Each year, the Fund will notify stockholders of the tax status of distributions.

-If a stockholder sells common shares, or has shares repurchased by the Fund, the stockholder will realize a capital gain or loss in an amount equal to the difference, if any, between the amount realized and the stockholder's adjusted tax basis in the shares sold, which gain or loss will be long-term or short-term depending on the stockholder's holding period for the shares.
+A common stockholder who sells common shares, or has common shares repurchased by the Fund, will realize a capital gain or loss in an amount equal to the difference, if any, between the amount realized and the stockholder's adjusted tax basis in the shares, which gain or loss will be long-term or short-term depending on the stockholder's holding period for the shares.

-The Fund may be required to withhold federal income tax (at the rate of 28% through 2010) from all taxable distributions payable to a stockholder if the stockholder:
+The Fund will be required to withhold federal income tax (at the rate of 28% through 2010) from all taxable distributions payable to an individual or other non-corporate stockholder who:

-- · fails to provide the Fund with a correct taxpayer identification number; - · fails to make required certifications; or - · has been notified by the Internal Revenue Service that he/she is subject to backup withholding.
+- · fails to provide the Fund with a correct taxpayer identification number; - · fails to make required certifications; or - · has been notified by the Internal Revenue Service that he or she is subject to backup withholding.